School

 Guided tour

-Let's decipher the museum's painted and sculpted portraits by observing attitudes, expressions, costumes and accessories.
-Let's see how the artist creates an intimate, family or official setting around his or her characters.
+Let's take a closer look at the painted or sculpted portraits in the museum, observing attitudes, expressions, costumes and accessories.
+Let's see how the artist creates an intimate, family or official setting around his or her character(s).

 Saying love